-(i) Car parking areas shall be designed with a regular grid of shade trees, of a suitable species, between parking rows at a ratio of 1 per 4 car-bays.
-Please refer to Attachment B for a list of appropriate species.
+(i) Car parking areas shall be designed with a regular grid of suitable species of shade trees between parking rows at a ratio of 1 per 4 car bays.
+Please refer to Attachment C for a list of appropriate species.